waitunsoe/php-laracasts/README.md

 # php-laracasts

 simple &amp; short php lessons from laracasts

 Table of Contents

 9. Lambda functions
+10. Seperate PHP logic from the template